DataFire/Integrations/integrations/generated/google_playcustomapp/README.md

 ### CustomApp
 * CustomApp `object`: This resource represents a custom app.
   * languageCode `string`: Default listing language in BCP 47 format.
+  * packageName `string`: Output only.
+Package name of the created Android app.
+Only present in the API response.
   * title `string`: Title for the Android app.